Book of Genesis: Deception

+Cultural impact

+By totaling the spans of time in the genealogies of Genesis, religious authorities have calculated what they consider to be the age of the world since creation.
+This Anno Mundi system of counting years is the basis of the Hebrew calendar and Byzantine calendar.
+Counts differ somewhat, but they generally place the age of the Earth at about six thousand years.

+During the Protestant Reformation, rivalry between Catholic and Protestant Christians led to a closer study of the Bible and a competition to take its words more seriously.
+Thus, scholars in Europe from the 16th to the 19th century treated the book of Genesis as factual.
+As evidence in the fields of paleontology, geology and other sciences was uncovered, scholars tried to fit these discoveries into the Genesis creation account.
+For example, Johann Jakob Scheuchzer in the 18th century believed that fossils were the remains of creatures killed during the flood.
+This literal understanding of Genesis fell out of favor with scholars during the Victorian crisis of faith as evidence mounted that the Earth was far older than six thousand years.

-Judaism's weekly Torah portions in the Book of Genesis
+Judaism's weekly Torah portions

 It is a custom among religious Jewish communities for a weekly Torah portion, popularly referred to as a parashah, to be read during Jewish prayer services on Saturdays, Mondays and Thursdays.
 The full name, פָּרָשַׁת הַשָּׁבוּעַ, is popularly abbreviated to parashah (also parshah /pɑːrʃə/ or parsha), and is also known as a Sidra (or Sedra /sɛdrə/).

 The parashah is a section of the Torah (Five Books of Moses) used in Jewish liturgy during a particular week.
 There are 54 weekly parshas, or parashiyot in Hebrew, and the full cycle is read over the course of one Jewish year.

 The first 12 of the 54 come from the Book of Genesis, and they are: